LostHopes/secured-accounts-lab/README.md

 For this purpose I'm gonna use Flask framework, which requoires python to be installed with a few libraries listed in the pyproject.toml file.

+# Task 1

+Algorithm used for hashing - bcrypt.

 # Installation

 The app can be launched manually and through docker container.